-What about perennial plants, like certain herbs or berries?
+Some crops, like certain herbs and berries, come back year after year in the same place.
+How do they fit into the rotation?
 Perennial plants should stay in their spots from year to year.
-Perennials are a great addition to a garden; their roots break through compacted soils and help keep soil from eroding.
-Perennial herbs and flowers draw beneficial insects.
-Interspersed with annuals, they can create an especially healthy diversity of plants.
+Perennials are a great addition to a garden; their roots break through compacted earth and help keep soil from eroding.
+Perennial herbs and flowers draw beneficial insects, and interspersed with annuals, they can create an especially healthy diversity of plants.
 Just rotate crops around them.